rbauduin/mbdetect/README.md

 Compile client and server:
 make client
-make server

-Copy tests:
-cp -r tests.sample tests

-and edit the test files if needed (eg IP of server to contact).

-Run server with ./server.
-The client command requires one argument, the tests definition file.
-Examples are in tests/.
-To run the suite of tests currently defined, execute:
+You can then run the client with:
-./client tests/suite.cfg
+./client

+This will get the test suite from our server, and upload log files from your run to our FTP server.
+Do not run the client if you don't want to share your logs.
+The logs are uploaded to help us identify problematic situations.

 Each run gets a id assigned, which is a truncated uuid of length defined by RUN_ID_SIZE in utils/mbd_utils.h.
-Currently both client and servers log all transfer, in and out, to /tmp and /tmp/server respectively.

-Note that the CLIENT UPLOADS ITS LOGS to an ftp server.
-This will help us identify problematic situations.
+The client logs are saved under a directory named as the run id under /tmp.

 Client log files have prefix indicating which type of data it contains:
 - -curl : all curl logs, queries and response
 - -H : received headers
 - -D : received body

-Similarly for the server:
-- -R-H : response headers
-- -R-D : response body
-- -H   : query headers
-- -D   : query body
+The file client.log contains the output given to the user.

 Currently, tests are http requests and dns requests over tcp.